 Endive & Garnish

-• 32 oz BBQ Sauce, smoky & sweet flavoring
+- 32 oz BBQ Sauce sweet, smoky flavoring preferred

-• 1 cup chopped green onions , about 6 chopped up
+- 1 cup green onions, chopped about 6

-• Pat chicken thighs dry cut off any cartilage or grizzly bits.
+- Pat chicken thighs with paper towel to dry.
+Cut off any cartilage or grizzly bits.

-• Place the lid on the pressure cooker and set to manual mode, high pressure for 12-15 minutes.
-(If frozen, at 10 min)
+- Place the lid on the pressure cooker and set to manual mode, high pressure for 12-15 minutes.
+(If frozen, allow 10 additional minutes).
+If using slow cooker, see notes below)

-• Allow the instant pot to naturally release for at least 15 minutes (you can then manually release any steam before opening).
+- Let the pressure cooker naturally release for at least 15 minutes (you can then manually release any steam before opening).

-• If you are not using immediately, allow chicken to cool slightly and store in an air-tight container in arefrigerator (for up to 3 days).
+- If you are not using immediately, allow chicken to cool slightly and store in an air-tight container in refrigerator (for up to 3 days).
 Once cool, you can move it to the freezer (do not put hot food in you freezer).
 It will keep in the freezer for 3-4 months.

 Assembly